deeplearning4j/deeplearning4j/JCUBLAS.md

     }
 }```

-Now, go a head and compile and run it.
+Now, go ahead and compile and run it.
 For simplicity's sake, I copy the jar files into the $CWD.

     $ cp JCuda-All-0.5.5-bin-linux-x86_64/*jar ./
     $ javac -cp ".:*" JCublasSample.java